Akane Fujita: Life and career

 Fujita had an interest in voice acting since at least her junior high school years, since she had regularly been watching anime, and she had friends who were anime and voice actor fans.
 According to her, one reason she decided to become a voice actor was because she "wanted to do something that was fun".
 During her high school years, she was a part of her school's broadcasting club.
 As a third-year student, she participated in a national broadcasting competition sponsored by NHK.
 In 2011, she decided to participate in an audition organized by the agency Ken Production.
 She passed the audition, and pursued studies at a voice acting training school while also pursuing university studies.

-Fujita made her voice acting debut in 2012, voicing the character Yuri in the video game Generation of Chaos: Pandora’s Reflection.
-She would then play a number of supporting roles in anime series such as Aikatsu!, Chihayafuru, Magical Warfare, and Pokémon XY & Z. In 2015, she was cast as Yukari Mizumoto in The Idolmaster Cinderella Girls and Megumi Uda in High School Fleet.
+Fujita made her voice acting debut in 2012, voicing the character Yuri in the video game Generation of Chaos: Pandora's Reflection.
+She would then play a number of supporting roles in anime series such as Aikatsu!, Chihayafuru, Magical Warfare, and Pokémon XY & Z. In 2015, she voiced Yukari Mizumoto in The Idolmaster Cinderella Girls and Megumi Uda in High School Fleet.
 She was also cast as the character Sagiri Izumi in an online radio drama adaptation of the light novel series Eromanga Sensei.

 In 2016, she made her adult game voice acting debut with Tayutama 2: You're the Only One, under the name "Kanako" (夏和小).

 In 2017, Fujita reprised the role of Sagiri in the anime television series adaptation of Eromanga Sensei.
 She also performed the song "Natsuiro Koi Hanabi" (夏色恋花火), which was used as the ending theme for the series' eighth episode.
 That same year, she was cast as the character Sistine Fibel in the anime series Akashic Records of Bastard Magic Instructor; she and co-stars Yume Miyamoto and Ari Ozawa performed the series' ending theme "Precious You".
 She also played the roles of Leviathan in the anime series Seven Mortal Sins and Kaiko Mikuniyama in the anime series A Sister's All You Need.
 She performed the song "Levi no Recipe" (レヴィのレシピ, Revi no Reshipi), which was used as an insert song in the second episode of Seven Mortal Sins, and the song "Innocent Lovely" (イノセント・ラブリー), which was used as the ending theme to the ninth episode of A Sister's All You Need.
 In 2018, she voiced Fū Sagami in Release the Spyce.